 3. You Are Secure in Your Job

 If you are fairly secure and certain that you will stay in your current job, it is a good idea to buy a home.
 Having a steady income will help you stick to your budget, pay your mortgage, and build equity.
-It will also prevent you from throwing away money on rent.
+It will also prevent you from wasting money on rent.

 4. Tax Break on Mortgage Interest